Do Seals Cry?

 On land, seals look miserable and sad naturally, probably due to their shape and physical traits.
 But sometimes, you may see tears trickling down the cheeks of these mammals.
 In some cases, tears may not be related to their emotional state, but they are produced only to lubricate the eyes.
 But in some cases, they are actually seen crying due to some emotional factors.
 Recently, a video went viral in which a seal mother is howling over her dead young one.
 So, we can actually come to a conclusion that seals can and do cry due to sadness, depression or other stress factors.

-If you'd like to read similar articles to Do Seals Cry?, we recommend you browse around our The Animal Kingdom category.
+If you want to read similar articles to Do Seals Cry?, we recommend you visit our The Animal Kingdom category.